 It was the end of the academic year back in 2012 when I sat down and thought long and hard about my future in teaching.
-I had worked as a secondary school teacher in the UK education system for over 17 years; I was Head of ICT and the pay wasn’t bad.
+I had worked as a secondary school teacher in the UK education system for around 18 years; I was Head of ICT and the pay wasn’t bad.
 But I was no longer enjoying the job.
 Things had changed for the worst since I began teaching in the mid-1990s.

 When I began teaching, I used to put a lot of my own time into preparing lessons and creating new resources.
 I didn’t keep track of the hours I was putting in back then, but it was easily over 55 hours per week.
 The key point, though, was that it was MY choice to put in many of those extra hours.
 By 2012, I was putting in over 60 hours per week.
 The difference was I didn’t choose to work those hours; I had to put in that time to complete all necessary work in addition to the increasing amount of pointless administrative tasks set by the ever expanding number of assistant heads, each trying to validate their existence.
 The worst task was constantly updating the folder of lessons plans for every single lesson for the coming weeks.
 The enjoyment had gone; no longer could I choose to use my own time to create new resources.